 Ever since Ocean Alliance’s founder, Dr. Roger Payne, discovered that whales can sing and recorded their songs, Ocean Alliance has been pioneering methods of studying and learning about the lives of these amazing mammals noninvasively, without injuring or disturbing them.
-Ocean Alliance’s latest innovation is the use of drones to observe whales and collect data about them without having to get researchers or boats anywhere near the animals!
+Ocean Alliance’s latest innovation is the Drones for Whale Research program, which uses drones to observe whales and collect data about them without having to get researchers or boats anywhere near the animals!

 Modified consumer drones have immense potential in marine mammal science and conservation.
 Ocean Alliance’s SnotBot program has been at the very forefront of this new research paradigm. not only attaching petri dishes and sponges to drones to collect whale blow, but also attaching cameras and microphones to collect a broad spectrum of other valuable data.

 SnotBot collects biological data:

 DNA, which reveals the animals sex and gives us the animal’s individual biological fingerprint.

 Microbiomes, which help fight disease, digest food, and synthesize vitamins; knowing more about a whale’s microbiomes help us better understand the species

 Pregnancy hormones, which are valuable in understanding the reproductive cycle and the animal’s health